 Q: It looks complicated, do I have to have any experience?

 No experience is required.
 Most of us started from scratch, usually with two left feet!
 Because of the historic evolution of Morris where dancers only got together occasionally the steps are simple.
-We can show you how easy it is to pick up at our Taster sessions.
+We can show you how easy it is to pick up if you come along and have a go.

 We teach and practice repertoire during the winter months – so Autumn is the great time to join a Morris side.